Last updated: April 18, 2026

 1spans_total{$variable_name}

-Filter variables support hierarchical dependencies, enabling chained filtering.
-Dependent variables dynamically populate options based on parent selections, intelligently adapting operators.
-The system provides user feedback when constraints result in no available values.
-Configure dependencies via the "Depends on filter variables" setting to establish parent-child relationships for drill-down data exploration.
+Filter variables support hierarchical dependencies, letting you chain filters together.
+Dependent variables populate their options based on your parent selections and adapt operators accordingly.
+When constraints result in no available values, Dash0 lets you know.
+Configure dependencies via the "Depends on filter variables" setting to set up parent-child relationships for drill-down exploration.